 Special Section: Sifma Annual Meeting

-U.S. derivatives regulators, faulted for poor oversight of failed brokerages MF Global Holdings Ltd. (MFGLQ) and Peregrine Financial Group Inc., proposed new rules to improve segregation and protection of customer funds.
+U.S. derivatives regulators, faulted for poor oversight of failed brokerages MF Global Holdings Ltd. (MFGLQ:US) and Peregrine Financial Group Inc., proposed new rules to improve segregation and protection of customer funds.

 Commodity Futures Trading Commission members voted 5-0 to approve the proposals Oct.
 22 without a public meeting, CFTC Chairman Gary Gensler said yesterday at a Securities Industry and Financial Markets Association conference in New York.